decidim/decidim/decidim-verifications/README.md

 * _Form authorizations_.

-  When your verification method is simple enough, you can use a `Rectify::Form` to implement it.
+  When your verification method is simple enough, you can use a `Decidim::Form` to implement it.
 "Simple" here means that the authorization can be granted with the submission of a single form.
 For example, to validate a user against a census API you will need a form with some fields that your users will use to